Anne Rivière, new director of the Grande École and MSc programs

-An expert in control and performance management in changing organizations, Anne Rivière has been a professor at TBS for 15 years and now reaches the position of director of the Grande École (Master in Management) and MSc programs to establish a female duo in the hierarchy of TBS Business School with General Director Stéphanie Lavigne.
+An expert in control and performance management in changing organizations, Anne Rivière has been a professor at TBS for 15 years and now reaches the position of director of the Grande École (Master in Management) and MSc programs to establish a female duo in the hierarchy of TBS Education with General Director Stéphanie Lavigne.

 Among the criteria that have marked Rivière’s selection, her recognized academic training stands out: graduated from HEC, she also has the DESCF, a doctorate in management sciences and Habilitation to Direct Research (HDR), the most recognized diploma of French higher education.

 Her in-depth knowledge of TBS Education, as well as the PGE (Master in Management) and MSc programs, have also made a difference in her choice.
 Anne Rivière joined TBS in 2005 as a permanent professor, having defended her doctorate.

 • Head of the department of “Management Control, Accounting, Audit” (from 2011 to 2016);

 • Responsible for the professional option A2EC (external audit and accounting experience – from 2013 to 2020);

 • Head of the research laboratory “Accounting, Management Control and Performance Management” (since 2019).